cookiecutter/cookiecutter/docs/core_committer_guide.rst

 #.
 Merge the template in.
 #.
 Update the history file.

-.. note:: Adding a template doesn't give you authors credit.
+.. note:: Adding a template doesn't give authors credit.

 Process: Generating CONTRIBUTING.rst